mui/mui-x/docs/data/advanced-components/overview.md

 #### Invalid license key (Error: extracting license expiry timestamp)

-This is a more specific version of the error above.
+This is a more specific situation of the error above.
 If additionally to the invalid license message, you see an error on the console that looks like:

 :::error
 Error extracting license expiry timestamp.